-I’ve realise that a lot of my thoughts today are coming out pretty randomly.
+I’ve realised that a lot of my thoughts today are coming out pretty randomly.
 You know when you think things in your head and you’re like I’m going to share that with the world?
 Or is that just me?
 Well let’s take example…

 I mean, am I right?!
 Then the thoughts got more serious which brings to this post about why you should do things for you and find your own way.